 Computers have had an enormous impact on all aspects of our lives.
 Perhaps the first computer was the Chinese abacus.
 The first real computer was mechanical rather than electrical and made by Charles Babbage (1791-1871).73The Babbage Engine

 The Babbage Difference Engine was an early computer.

 It was mechanical rather than electrical

-An enormous electrical computer with thousands of valves was built at Bletchley Park during World War II to help crack the enigma code.85 Bletchley Park.
-The machines It was called Colossus.
+An enormous electrical computer with thousands of valves was built at Bletchley Park during World War II to help crack the enigma code.74 Bletchley Park Website It was called Colossus.
 In 1947 the transistor was invented by John Bardeen, Walter Brattain, and William Shockley and they shared the Nobel Prize in 1959.
 Compared with the valve, it is much smaller, more reliable and substantially more robust as well as using less power.
 It made an enormous difference to electronics in the 20th century.
 Both the memory and processing power of computers, including those for personal use at home, has increased astronomically.

 An enormous computer called Colossus was built at Bletchley Park to help with code breaking.
 If one of its many valves blew it would have to be found and replaced.